The Xometry app works best with JavaScript enabled!

 1. 3D printing with plastics can produce strong, lightweight parts.

-3. 3D-printing plastic is an excellent method for proof of concept and prototyping new designs.
+3. 3D printing with plastics is an effective method for proof of concept and prototyping.

 What Are the Disadvantages of Using Polymer in 3D Printing?